open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 * `description` (optional): the description applied to the metric.
 * `unit` (optional): the units applied to the metric.
 * `static_attributes` (optional): static attributes applied to the metrics.
-* `start_ts_column` (optional): start timestamp associated with metrics.
+* `start_ts_column` (optional): the name of the column containing the start timestamp, the value of which is applied to the metric's start timestamp (otherwise the current time is used).
+Only applies if the metric is of type cumulative sum.
-* `end_ts_column` (optional): end timestamp associated with metrics, used for setting metric `timestamp`.
+* `ts_column` (optional): the name of the column containing the timestamp, the value of which is applied to the metric's timestamp.
 This can be current timestamp depending upon the time of last recorded metric's datapoint.
 ### Example

 ```yaml